 The Team creates an inventory which includes compiled site information and a ranked list based on community-defined priorities and feasibility.

 Fairmont, WV has completed the BAD Buildings model.
-Read about their experience completing the inventory phase here.
+Read about their experience completing the inventory phase on our blog.

 Step 4: Create BAD Buildings Redevelopment Plan